Antoine Court: Early life

-To the performance of this great task he devoted his life.
-From audiences of half a dozen meeting in secret, he came to address openly 10,000 at one time.
-In 1715 he convoked the first Synod of the Desert, or synod of the French Reformed Church.

-Resistance
+Later life

-In 1724 further fury was hurled at the Protestants in a decree which assumed that there were no Protestants in France and prohibited the most secret exercise of the Reformed religion.
-A price was set on Court's head, and in 1730 he fled to Lausanne, Switzerland, where an academy, or seminary, for Protestant ministers had been founded in 1537.
-There, after great exertion, he founded a college for the education of the clergy, of which, during the remaining 30 years of his life, he was the chief director.
+In 1724, France issued a decree that further criminalized Protestantism, and made preaching punishable by death.
+A price was set on Court's head, and in 1729 he fled to Lausanne, Switzerland, where there was a seminary for Protestant clergyman.
+He founded a college there for the education of the clergy, and was the chief director there until his death on 13 June 1760.
 This college sent forth all of the pastors of the Reformed Church of France until the close of the eighteenth century.
-He died at Lausanne on 13 June 1760.

 Works

 Court intended to write a history of Protestantism and made extensive collections for the purpose, but he did not live to do the work.
-He wrote, however,:
+His writings include: